Starcounter/Docs/guides/typed-json/code-behind/README.md

 }
 ```

-You might observe changes to this property using a Code-behind method `Handle`:
+To observe changes to this property, the code-behind method `Handle` can be used:

-<div class="code-name">PersonViewModel.json.cs</div>
+<div class="code-name">Person.json.cs</div>

 ```cs
 partial class PersonViewModel : Json